-- 1. Push and hold the TIME button until the hours blink. - 2.
-Adjust the hours by turning the right side TUNE/ SCROLL control knob.

-- 3. After adjusting the hours, push the right side TUNE/ SCROLL control knob to set the minutes.
+- 1. Push and hold the TIME button until the hours blink. - Adjust the hours by turning the right side TUNE/ SCROLL control knob. - 3.
+After adjusting the hours, push the right side TUNE/ SCROLL control knob to set the minutes.
 The minutes will begin to blink. - 4.
 Adjust the minutes using the right side TUNE/SCROLL control knob.
-Push the TUNE/SCROLL control knob to save time change. - 5.
-To exit, push any button/knob, or wait five seconds.
+Push the TUNE/SCROLL control knob to save time change.